 Can I reduce the blur on an image in the report?

 If the ally needs further clarity on a particular screenshot in the report, they will have the option to briefly reduce the screenshot’s level of blur for a slightly clearer image.
 The Image Inspector can be found by clicking on the individual screenshot in the report.
 This will change the screen and present the option to “Decrease Blur.”
 For a brief amount of time, the screenshot in question will become clearer, though still blurred.
 There is a reset time in between the blur reduction so as to not expose anyone for an unregulated amount of time.

 Why can’t I reduce the blur on an image from the report?

 If you are inspecting an image on the report and there is no option to “Decrease Blur,” this means that this image is already at the lowest level of blur.
 Our Screen Accountability technology has two levels of blur that are applied to each image detected.
 An image that has been detected as containing concerning content will be blurred more than an image that was not seen as having concerning content.
 A message below the image you are inspecting will alert you if the image is already at the lowest level of blur.

 Can I contact Member Care to have them review a screenshot I have questions about?

 Our Member Care team does not have access to any of these screenshots and are unable to answer questions about specific screenshots.
 The Image Inspector cannot remove the blur entirely, but it should provide insight as to the nature of the screenshot.

-Can I opt out of receiving the Screen Accountability report?
+Can I opt out of receiving my own report?